 If you are not from the EU or the UK, you need to maintain valid health insurance coverage before you get a residency visa.
 You can also benefit from private healthcare services in exchange for monthly payments.
 Also, Americans will find the monthly prices cheaper in Spain than in the US.

-So, if you are an expat and if you want to benefit from the state healthcare system, you need to:
+So, if you’re an expat and if you want to benefit from the state healthcare system, you need to:

 - Be staying temporarily in Spain and have an EHIC card.

-Furthermore, if you are from certain countries such as Andorra, Brazil, Chile, Ecuador, and Peru, there is a chance that you can obtain free emergency service while in Spain for a short time.
+Furthermore, if you’re from certain countries such as Andorra, Brazil, Chile, Ecuador, and Peru, there is a chance that you can obtain free emergency service while in Spain for a short time.
 Spain has signed agreements with certain countries like the ones mentioned above.
-So, if you check with your Spanish embassy, you can learn if it also signed an agreement with Spain.
+So, if you check with your Spanish embassy, you can learn if they have an agreement with Spain.
 If not, you need to obtain a private health cover.

 Healthcare Costs in Spain